Seminole County License Hearing Guide

 What It Is

-• Separate from Criminal Court: It's essential to understand that the ALR hearing is a civil proceeding, entirely separate from your criminal DUI case.
-The outcome of the ALR hearing does not directly determine the outcome of your criminal case, and vice versa.
+• Separate from Criminal Court: The ALR hearing is a civil proceeding, completely separate from the criminal DUI case.

-• Decides if License Suspension is Warranted: The purpose of the ALR hearing is to determine whether the DDS has sufficient grounds to suspend your driver's license based on the DUI arrest.
+• Purpose: The purpose of the hearing is to determine whether the DDS had sufficient grounds to suspend your license.

 • Lower Burden of Proof: The burden of proof in an ALR hearing is lower than in a criminal trial.
-The DDS only needs to show "probable cause" that you were driving under the influence, not "beyond a reasonable doubt" as required in a criminal case.
+The DDS only needs to show that it is more likely than not that you were driving under the influence.

 How to Prepare